 One downside of living in Manteca, however, is that residents on average have to contend with a long commute, spending on average 31.40 minutes every day commuting to work.

 The citizens of Manteca are slightly less educated than the national average of 21.84% for the average city or town: 15.15% of adults in Manteca have a bachelor's degree or advanced degree

 The per capita income in Manteca in 2010 was $25,542, which is middle income relative to California and the nation.
 This equates to an annual income of $102,168 for a family of four.
 However, Manteca contains both very wealthy and poor people as well.

 Manteca is an extremely ethnically-diverse city.
 The people who call Manteca home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manteca residents report their race to be White, followed by Asian.
 Manteca also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 40.30% of the city’s residents.
 Important ancestries of people in Manteca include German, Irish, Portuguese, Italian, and English.

 Foreign born people are also an important part of Manteca's cultural character, accounting for 16.05% of the city’s population.

 The most common language spoken in Manteca is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.